marcus-at-localhost/docs/atrocore/developer-guide/rest-api.md

 To access it please go to `https://address_of_your_atrocore/apidocs/`.

-For example the documentation for demo.atropim.com is available here: [https://demo.atropim.com/apidocs/](https://demo.atropim.com/apidocs/)
+For example the documentation for our public demo instance (demo.atropim.com) is available here: [https://demo.atropim.com/apidocs/](https://demo.atropim.com/apidocs/)

 ## 1. Step: Authentication